KQM-git/TCL/characters/pyro/yoimiya.md

 | 5-Hit DMG | 145.56% | 164 | 214.93%/s |
 | With Recovery | -- | 200 | 176.24%/s |

+* The auto-aim range for her normals is around 6 abyss tiles (~15.3 meters)

 **Aimed Shot**
 Performs a more precise Aimed Shot with increased DMG.
 While aiming, flames will accumulate on the arrowhead before being fired off as an attack.